top of page

 Convertible Note Valuation Caps: Necessary or Evil?

 Are you considering using convertibles for your next round of fundraising?
-If so, it’s important to know what a valuation cap is — especially since it may be the key to convincing investors to take a chance on your company.
+If so, it’s important to know what a valuation cap is, especially since it may be the key to convincing investors to take a chance on your company.

 Convertible notes are loans that convert to equity when the issuing company completes a subsequent round of financing.
+The equity issued for a convertible note is priced the same as the equity issued during this subsequent financing round—unless the note contains a valuation cap.

 Let’s say you’ve issued $200,000 in convertible notes during a seed round, and they’re set to convert to equity after a subsequent round of financing raises more than $1M.
 The notes have no discount but do have a valuation cap of $5M.